DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors/functional-style-selectors.md

 ------

-Like in jQuery, if you request a [property](../dom-node-state.md#members-common-across-all-nodes) of the matching set or try to evaluate a [snapshot](using-selectors.md#dom-node-snapshot), the selector returns values for the first element in the set.
+Like in jQuery, if you request a [property](../dom-node-state.md#members-common-across-all-nodes) of the matched set or try to evaluate a [snapshot](using-selectors.md#dom-node-snapshot), the selector returns values for the first element in the set.

 ```js